 Foraging vs. Purchasing Dried Elderberries

 Dried berries simplify home preparations with reliable safety and consistent potency.
-Reputable suppliers test for contaminants, offering peace of mind.
-Alternatively, for those who prefer a ready-made option, a high-quality purchased elderberry tincture can provide the same benefits without the preparation time.
+Reputable suppliers like Starwest Botanicals test for contaminants, offering peace of mind for busy creators.

 Proper Cleaning and Handling Techniques